The New POLITICO pro

 Why go responsive?

 After the decision was made that Pro was going to get an overhaul, we outlined some basic requirements.
 Mobile support was a must, as the previous site offered none.
 It had to accommodate additional verticals as publication grew.
 The existing design and codebase couldn’t fit more than the original scope.
 It also needed a homepage that would aggregate all top news that each member was subscribed to.

-We weighed a few options on how to go about accomplishing this: a) separate mobile site; b) native apps; and c) responsive.
+We weighed a few options on how to go about accomplishing this: a) seperate mobile site; b) native apps; and c) responsive.
 We looked at the pros and cons for each.
 My team definitely had a preference towards going responsive, but that’s just us.
 We still needed to build a case for the organization – and talk about bottom line.

 Creating a separate mobile sites or native apps is a familiar process to us.
 But it would require extra projects that need to be designed, reviewed, developed; and then over time, maintained.
 Native apps would also mean we’d have to get resources from our mobile developers, adding to the total man hours.
 The byproduct of this approach is that it creates a pecking order, with the main website usually enjoying preferential treatment when it comes to changes and new features.
 Those second-class products can easily fall behind, especially when times are busy.

-It became pretty clear that it would be too expensive NOT to go responsive.
+It became pretty clear that it would be too expensive NOT to go responsive